 What does building insurance cover?

-While building cover varies slightly between insurers, it generally covers damage caused to an insured property from a wide variety of events including fire, certain kinds of flooding, storm, impact (such as by a car or falling tree), explosion, riot, vandalism and earthquake.
+Building insurance is designed to cover damage caused to the permanent fixtures of an insured property from a wide variety of events, including fire, certain kinds of flooding, storm, impact (such as by a car or falling tree), explosion, riot, vandalism and earthquake.

 Some, especially comprehensive building insurance policies may also cover costs such as legal liability – which are the costs to compensate someone if, for example, they are injured on your property – emergency repairs, counselling services, clean up fees, temporary accommodation, building modifications and funeral expenses where a household member dies as a direct result of an insured event.